 The unique design of the Rotosolver produces high flow, in addition to high shear, resulting in batch process times that are much faster than conventional in-tank rotor/stator designs.

 The Rotosolver mix head design generates four stages of mixing action for optimal for dispersion:

 - Product flow is drawn into the mixing head from above and below.
-As flow is drawn in, materials and powders pulled down from the top (typically the toughest to disperse) are immediately exposed to two additional mechanical shear zones and one shear zone from the bottom.
-These materials are then immediately mechanically ripped by the teeth on the rotor’s discharge at the top and bottom of the stator.
+The resultant flow creates vigorous tank motion, pulling materials and powders from the top of the tank surface (typically the toughest to disperse), instantaneously exposing them to shear zones in the Rotosolver shear head, where these materials are mechanically ripped apart (dispersed).

-- Centrifugal pressure forces material to the periphery of the stator where it is subjected to further mechanical shear from the sharpened edges of the expanded slots in the stator.
+- Pressure, created by the two streams, forces material out the side slots of the shear head, where the resulting radial streams are subjected to further mechanical shear, as material passes through the edges of the slots in the chamber wall.

 - The high velocity radially discharged streams impact the slower moving tank flow for additional hydrodynamic shear and circulation, thus ensuring high flow, with no dead spots in the mix tank.